paichiwo/tube-getter/README.md

 ![](screenshots/screenshot_full_01.png)

-YouTube Getter is a Python application that allows you to download videos and audio from YouTube.
+Tube Getter is a Python application that allows you to download videos and audio from YouTube.
 It provides a simple user interface built with PySimpleGUI and utilizes the pytube library for downloading YouTube content.